imhotep-project/doc-imhotep/source/3-Model-outputs.md

 1y :  Same as 1m when annual segment of production were possible.
 This turned to be impossible for recent years, because of the OBS module that ran out of memory due to the large amount of data .
 In this latter case, annual means were computed from daily monthly means.
 ```
+* For WP2 experiments:
+Similar to WP1 except than the 3-d fields are saved at 5d frequency instead of 1d.

 ## 3.3 Secondary outputs shared on Jean Zay
 The secondary outputs are computed from the primary outputs _after_ run time.
 Because some computations can take time and produce large amount of data, it is good practice to make those secondary datasets available to other members of the IMHOTEP projects, as long as they are documented.